Signor1/t-river/README.md

 Some of the tools we used for the project include:

 1. Chainlink automation using upkeep.
-2. Solidity smart contracts.
+2. Smart contracts using solidity.
 3. Lisk testnet for deployment.
-4. React ts for frontend.
+4. React and Typescript for the Frontend.

 ## DEPLOYED CONTRACTS